Mohamed-Sayed-Ismail/-laravel-api-example/API_DOCUMENTATION.md

 - The API is configured to only respond to CLI/API clients (browsers are blocked)
 - Coordinates should use decimal degrees format
 - Distance calculations are in kilometers
+- **🌍 Google Maps Integration**: When using an API key, all location responses include `google_maps_url` field with direct links to Google Maps for easy navigation